 – No image stabilization

-The Tokina lens for Nikon D7000 is specially designed for DSLR-format cameras.
 This ultra wide-angle f/2.8 aperture lens ensures fast shutter speeds and active focusing even in low-light conditions.
-The consistent f/2.8 aperture throughout the zoom range makes it a great option for capturing clear and sharp images in a variety of lighting situations.
+The consistent f/2.8 aperture throughout the zoom range makes it a great option for capturing clear and sharp images in various lighting situations.

-Performance: The autofocus system is both quiet and precise, relying on an internal, silent motor.
-The majority of images produced are sharp, with only slight degradation visible near the edges.
+Performance: The autofocus system is quiet and precise, relying on an internal, silent motor.
+Most images are sharp, with only slight degradation near the edges.
 When shooting in bright daylight, there may be a slight amount of chromatic aberration (edges) or fringing, but it is easily corrected in post-processing.

-Best for: Mostly used for real estate, indoor events, or somewhere else where the space is extremely tight.
+Best for: Mostly used for real estate, indoor events, or somewhere where space is extremely tight.
 Also, the wide-angle view makes it ideal for landscapes or group photos, so a lot of activity can be fit into one frame.
-Additionally, it is also one of the best Nikon D7000 lenses for night skies.
+It is also one of the best Nikon D7000 lenses for night skies.

 8. Sigma 150-600mm 5-6.3 Contemporary DG OS HSM